-We show how COLB stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Regional Banks industry.
+We show how COLB stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Commercial Banking industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Headquartered in Tacoma, Washington, Columbia Banking System, Inc. is the holding company of Columbia Bank, a Washington state-charteredfull-service commercial bank with locations throughout Washington, Oregon and Idaho.
 The bank has been named one of Puget Sound Business Journal's "Washington's Best Workplaces," more than 10 times and was recently honored as #1 in Customer Satisfaction with Retail Banking in the Northwest region by J.D.
 Power in the 2020 U.S. Retail Banking Satisfaction Study.
 Columbia was named the #1 bank in the Northwest on the Forbes 2020 list of "America's Best Banks" marking nearly 10 consecutive years on the publication's list of top financial institutions.
 More information about Columbia can be found on its website at www.columbiabank.com.
 Columbia Bank received the highest score in the Northwest region of the J.D.
 Power 2020 U.S. Retail Banking Satisfaction Study of customer satisfaction with their own retail bank.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.